sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Notes
 Since copy and paste inside the script to move the cursor position, if you have copied the content in advance, it will be lost.
 Only one line can be moved.
 Multiple lines are not supported.
-Move a line with text wrapping in area type, it may not work well.
+Area type with wrapping may not work well.
 In the case of moveLineUp.js, when moving the last line, a new line is added to work around a bug.
 If you are using version 2020 or earlier, you will not be able to enter keyboard input after running the script.
 If you want to enter text, you must click with the mouse.